 Squarespace Commerce only offers two payment processor choices: Stripe and PayPal.

 Stripe is easy to set up and is very popular these days in the US, UK, Ireland, and Australia.

 It all depends on your country for Stripe, but you can expect to see a transaction fee of around 2.9% plus 30 cents per successful charge.
 The same goes for PayPal.

 There are no monthly fees or anything with Stripe or PayPal.
 You can accept most major credit cards and your money gets transferred into your bank account within one or two business days.
 Apple Pay is also an option for payment.

-Squarespace has proven that it can handle high-volumes on your website while also protecting customer information.
-SSL security is included with both primary commerce plans, encrypting that customer data and keeping it out of the hands of the bad guys.
-The SSL is also shown to your customers in the browser bar, so they're more likely to trust you.
+Squarespace has proven that it can handle high traffic volumes on your website while also protecting customer information.
+SSL security is included with both primary commerce plans, and it's prominently shown to your customers in the browser bar, so that they're more likely to trust you.

 Squarespace also follows PCI-DSS Compliance standards, meaning sensitive card data is never handled by Squarespace, and they have procedures in place for attack prevention, detection, and appropriate reaction.

 Squarespace Customer Support